 Revival Wine Cellar Enclosure

-Inspired by the trend towards frameless wine cellar doors, Revival is our most minimalist enclosure system, and delivers beautifully crisp aesthetics for storage of wine collections that do not require a temperature-controlled enclosure.
+Inspired by the trend towards frameless wine cellar doors, Revival is our most minimalist enclosure system, and delivers beautifully crisp aesthetics for storage of wine collections.

-Revival’s solid bronze frames are not thermally broken, which enables them to be incredibly narrow.
+Revival’s solid bronze frames are incredibly narrow, and therefore don’t require a thermal break – but they are still perfectly adapted for efficient, chilled wine storage.
 There are no muntin bars, and each panel is fitted with insulated glass, silicone weatherstripping and multipoint locks.
 As with our Nexus and Omnia systems, Revival can be configured to any layout and is available in 5 hand-rubbed patina finishes.

 Which wine cellar enclosure is best suited to my project?